 Eggs are useful for you and Eggshells–for the garden, you may know it already.
 But if you’re not convinced yet, this eggshell tea therapy for plants will convince you for sure.

-The eggshells you often throw away are the rich source of calcium and contains 2.2 grams of calcium in the form of calcium carbonate.
-This is double of the amount of calcium an adult human being needs per day.
+The eggshells you often throw away are a rich source of calcium and contain 2.2 grams of calcium in the form of calcium carbonate.
+This is double the amount of calcium an adult human being needs per day.

 Crushed Eggshells For Plants

-Why Use Eggshell Water
+Why Use Eggshell Water?

 A much better way to provide eggshell benefits to plants is to make eggshell water or tea.
 This is a quick organic approach to make nutrients available for plants after the application.

 After boiling, the shell remained in that water for 24 hours.
 He then sent the eggshell water for testing in the lab.
 The results were surprising, the three elements that increased in low concentrations were Sodium, Phosphorous, and Magnesium.
-The two other elements that increased in higher concentrations were 4 mg of both Calcium and Pottasium.
+The two other elements that increased in higher concentrations were 4 mg of both Calcium and Potassium.

-You can say 4 mg is a small quantity, but it comes out of just one eggshell, boiling 10 eggshells can definitely increase the concentration of these five elements, which can impact your plant’s growth.
+You can say 4 mg is a small quantity, but it comes out of just one eggshell.
+Boiling 10 eggshells can definitely increase the concentration of these five elements, which can impact your plant’s growth.

 How it Works

 This will give enough time to the plant nutrients available in shells to infuse in the water.
-After that strain the water and it’s ready to use!
+After that, strain the water, and it’s ready to use!

 How to Use

-You can also use hard boiled eggshell water.
+- You can also use hard-boiled eggshell water.
 Two cups of this water per plant is appropriate.